1991 Nepalese general election: Aftermath

 Following the result of the election, Nepali Congress came to power and Girija Prasad Koirala became Prime Minister.
-The house met for the first time in May 1991.
+The House met for the first time in May 1991.
 Daman Nath Dhungana served as the Speaker of the House.
-The parliament could not complete its full five-year term with Koirala asking King Birendra to dissolve the house in July 1994 after losing a no-confidence motion with some member of his own party voting against him.
+The parliament could not complete its full five-year term with Koirala asking King Birendra to dissolve the house in July 1994 after losing a no-confidence motion with some members of his own party voting against him.